Health Insurance and Travel Assistance

 Important: Students Must Retain their Existing Health Insurance Coverage

 Students may not use coverage included in their study abroad program to replace comprehensive, U.S.-based health insurance as required by Massachusetts law.
-Such US-based coverage is crucial—if, for example a student becomes injured or seriously ill overseas, he or she mostly likely would not be able to find coverage upon their return with a pre-existing condition.

 Students may not participate in BU Study Abroad programs without certifying that they have U.S.-based coverage, or purchasing the BU Student Health Plan.